ceph/ceph/doc/radosgw/s3-notification-compatibility.rst

 Ceph's bucket notification API follows has the following extensions:

-- Deletion of a specific notification, or all notifications on a bucket, without deletion of the bucket
+- Deletion of a specific notification, or all notifications on a bucket, using the ``DELETE`` verb

+ - In S3, all notifications are deleted when the bucket is deleted, or when an empty notification is set on the bucket

 - Getting the information on a specific notification (when some exists on a bucket)

 Unsupported Fields in the Event Record